mozillascience/studyGroup/_posts/2017-10-10-event-SciencePark904.markdown

 ---
-title:  Second meeting for 2017/2018 academic year
+title: "One-hour introduction" to Python by Like Fokkens
-text: Python session
+text: This practical workshop will help you through the Python maze
 location: Room B0.206 (Science Park 904)
 link: https://github.com/ScienceParkStudyGroup/studyGroup/issues/5
 date: 2017-10-10